 My points are incorrect.

 Are you counting more than six subjects?
-Did you count points for the LCVP results (not being run in 2019!).
+Did you count points for the LCVP results.
 Foundation Level Irish is not awarded points.
 Check with the relevant institute.
 Foundation Level Maths is only awarded points by certain colleges, mostly I.T.'s.
 Did you add the Bonus Points for Honours Maths?

 Why am I ineligible?